 - Life skills and job skills training

 - Peer group counseling sessions with other recovering women

-- Adjunct therapies like acupuncture, massage or yoga
+- Complementary therapies such as acupuncture, massage or yoga

 Recovery is different for men and women.
 It is different for each individual woman.
 The Canyon offers specialized, personalized care.
 We work with you to create a customized treatment program.
 Through individual counseling, group counseling and family therapy, we help you build the foundation for a healthy, balanced life.
 If you or a woman in your life struggles with heroin addiction, reach out and learn more today.